You’re invited to Typeforum 2024! 📣

 You might show variable values as fractions if you’re building a quiz and want to tell respondents how many total questions they answered correctly.

-1. Create a Number variable that tracks correctly-answered questions throughout your typeform.
+1. Create a Number variable that tracks correctly-answered questions throughout your form.
 If you haven’t created variables before, read this article to find out how it’s done.
 You can also use the default score variable.

 2. Use Logic to change your variable’s value depending on how questions are answered.